DanLaZ/bamazon_CLIapp/README.md

 <br>
 <br>
 ## How to Use
-Start App by typing `node bamazonCustomer.js` in your command line terminal.
+Start App by typing `node bamazonCustomer.js` in your Command Prompt or Terminal.

 ## NPMs Used
 * [inquirer](https://www.npmjs.com/package/i)